spectrocloud/librarium/docs/docs-content/getting-started/gcp/deploy-manage-k8s-cluster-tf.md

 ## Resources Review

 To help you get started with Terraform, the tutorial code is structured to support deploying a cluster to either AWS, Azure, GCP, or VMware vSphere.
-Before you deploy a host cluster to AWS, review the following files in the folder structure.
+Before you deploy a host cluster to GCP, review the following files in the folder structure.

 | **File**                | **Description**                                                                                                        |